 Walk Your Dog at BARC Dog Park

-This safe, fenced in the play area is a great place for the family to play with their dog off-leash.
+This safe, fenced in the play area is an excellent place for the family to play with their dog off-leash.
 Dogs love the exercise and socialization that they receive from playing with other dogs as well.
-What's more: the park setting is a great place for dog-owners to relax while their dog plays.Continue to 9 of 9 below.
+What's more: The park setting is a great place for dog-owners to relax while their dog plays.

 Browse Summit Artspace Gallery

 Visit the Summit Artspace Gallery for free.
 This ever-changing gallery showcases work from greater Summit County artists.
 Free workshops are offered on Saturdays from 1 p.m. to 3 p.m. on various art genres.
-They also offer affordable studio, workshop, and classroom space for local artists.
-Hours are Thursday through Saturday from noon to 5 p.m.
+They also provide affordable studio, workshop, and classroom space for local artists.Continue to 9 of 12 below.